Human Resource Functions

 The main interest of organizations in training employees is to know what returns training brings to their investment.
 This can only be determined by evaluating the outcomes of the training.

 The FOLLOWING criteria for evaluation of training can be used:

 - Reaction of Participants

-This is obtained asking the trainees for their opinions on the program.
+This is obtained by asking the trainees for their opinions on the program.
 A questionnaire is developed asking questions about the skills of the trainer, use of training techniques, their delivery styles etc.

-Learning is evaluated means of paper and pen tests.
+Learning is evaluated by means of paper and pen tests.
 The aim is to determine if principles, facts and techniques that were taught are understood.

 - Behavior Change

 An assessment can be made to determine if the training has led to changes in behaviour on the job.
 Measurement of results includes such aspects as improvements in work performance, changes in rates of labour turn over and absenteeism and a reduction in costs.

 Trainers are not only interested in the outcomes of training programs; they also want to know what process factors influence the outcome of the training.
 This information can be obtained by observing the trainees and trainers and by monitoring the training process at certain intervals.